rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 1. Configure your tripwire installation run an integrity check every day at 2 A.M and send out a report of the integrity check via e-mail to the super user on the system.

 !!!
-HINT:
+HINT
     You may need to do this using a cron job.